 6. “Use it up” Mindset

-Before you even think about restocking your cleaning supplies, food, makeup, or toilet paper, take a good look at what you already have.
+Additionally, before you even think about restocking your cleaning supplies, food, makeup, or toilet paper, take a good look at what you already have.
 Make it a rule to use it up first!
+This simple “use it up” mindset drastically reduces the amount of stuff you’re storing and is a serious win for your wallet!

 7. Borrow, don’t buy (sometimes!)

+Get creative and lean on your community.
 Need a special occasion outfit?
 A friend’s closet might hold the perfect place to start.
 Clothing rental services are also a brilliant way to avoid long-term clutter.

 Make regular closet purges a habit – keep what you genuinely love and feel confident in, and release the rest.
+Remember, your clothes don’t define you; feeling good in them does!

 8. Start practicing saying, “No thanks!”

+We all love free stuff, right?
+But sometimes, “free” comes with a clutter cost.
 The next time someone tries to offload something on you, remember that your space is valuable.
 If they persist?
-Just blame your (amazing) professional organizer.
+Just blame your (amazing) professional organizer. 😉

 9. Put that really good box to use!